Signed in as:

 filler@godaddy.com

-The Speech-to-Print approach (S2P) is also known as Linguistic Phonics (LP), or Structured Linguistic Literacy (SLL).
-While Linguistic Phonics or Structured Linguistic Literacy share many basic principles of Structured Literacy, they differ in delivery of instruction.
-The Speech-to-Print approach begins with spoken language.
-It teaches sounds in words are represented by print (letters).
+The Speech-to-Print approach (S2P) is also known as Linguistic Phonics (LP) or Structured Linguistic Literacy (SLL).
+While these approaches share many foundational principles with Structured Literacy, they differ in how instruction is delivered.
+The Speech-to-Print approach begins with spoken language, teaching learners that the sounds in words are represented by print.

-The Speech-to-Print approach is supported by years of brain and reading research, especially influenced by the works of cognitive psychologist, Diane McGuinness.
-Her work led to the creation of several programs.
-Many of these programs have been in use for over two decades.
-A few examples of popular programs using this approach include Phono-Graphix, Sounds-Write, Reading Simplified, and EBLI.
+The Speech-to-Print approach is supported by decades of brain and reading research, particularly influenced by the work of cognitive psychologist Diane McGuinness, whose research led to the creation of several programs that have been in use for over two decades.
+Examples of programs using this approach include Phono-Graphix, Sounds-Write, Reading Simplified, and EBLI.

 1. The individual sounds in words are represented by symbols.